Graduate Tuition & Financial Aid

 How to Apply for Financial Aid

-All steps should be completed at least ONE MONTH prior to the start of classes:
+All steps should be completed prior to starting classes:

 - Complete the Free Application for Federal Student Aid (FAFSA)

-- Complete and submit, by mail or email, the Employer Educational Assistance Verification Form
+- Complete and submit, by mail or email, the 2023-2024 Employer Educational Assistance Verification Form.

 Elizabethtown College recognizes that standard financial aid forms do not always capture the full financial profile of our students.
 Please contact the Financial Aid Office at 717-361-1404 if you feel you have special circumstances or have any questions concerning this process.